DPigeon/My-Portfolio/Edge Web Application.md

 # Edge - Web Application (Frontend)
 This web application was made with React.js using JavaScript, HTML and CSS.
 It is a parent-teacher app communication.
 It can be compared to Facebook.

 ## The user can login and signup succesfully.
-Once he is logged in, the dashboard shows up.
+Once he is logged in, the dashboard shows up along with his name on the side.

 ![1](https://user-images.githubusercontent.com/37888675/47831771-61af0f00-dd68-11e8-890e-b116eab89f63.png)